Frequently Asked Questions

 What are the minimum age requirements?

 Federal minimums for purchase from a licensed dealer: 18 for long guns (rifles and shotguns), 21 for handguns and NFA items, 18 for ammunition (21 for handgun ammunition in some states).
 Some states are stricter — you're responsible for knowing your state's laws.
+See our Age Verification & Buyer Eligibility page.

 No questions match that search.
 Try a different term, or contact us.